MulDE: Multi-teacher Knowledge Distillation for Low-dimensional Knowledge Graph Embeddings: Introduction

+Can we transfer high-accuracy knowledge to a low-dimensional model while avoiding to train high-dimensional models?
+According to a preliminary experiment, we find that the ensemble of different 64-dimensional hyperbolic KGE models can outperform any single higher-dimensional models.
+To this end, we determine to employ those low-dimensional hyperbolic models as multiple teachers and integrate their knowledge to train a smaller KGE model in a Knowledge Distillation (KD) process.
+Knowledge Distillation \citep{1stKD}, which has been rarely applied in the knowledge graph domain, is a technology distilling `soft labels' from a pre-trained big model (teacher) to train a small one (student).
+In our paper, soft labels come from the scores of candidate triples measured by the KGE model.
 Compared with a single high-dimensional teacher, we argue that there are at least three benefits of utilizing multiple low-dimensional teachers: \begin{itemize} \item {\em Reduce pre-training costs}.
-The parameter summation of multiple teachers is relatively lower than high dimensional models'.
+The number of parameters for multiple teachers is relatively lower than that of a high-dimensional state-of-the-art model.
 Besides, the pre-training speed of the former can be further improved by parallel techniques. \item {\em Guarantee teacher performance}.
-By integrating the results of multiple models, the prediction errors can be corrected for each other, so that the ensemble's accuracy exceeds some of high dimensional models. \item {\em Improve distilling effect}.
-Based on recent knowledge distillation studies, the student model is easier to acquire knowledge from a teacher with a similar size \cite{AAAI20KD}.
-A teacher dimension close to the lower bound is more suitable than hundreds of dimensions. \end{itemize}
+The ensemble's accuracy exceeds some high-dimensional models, because prediction errors of a single teacher can be corrected by integrating multiple prediction results. \item {\em Improve distilling effect}.
+Based on recent knowledge distillation studies \cite{AAAI20KD}, a student model is easier to acquire knowledge from a teacher with a similar size.
+A teacher in low dimensions is more suitable than the one having hundreds of dimensions. \end{itemize}